Friendly or Familiar? When Customer Service Gets it Wrong

 This is one of those times where it’s important to understand ‘Perception is Reality’.
 Your perception is that you’re being wonderful because you called them love, honey or gorgeous.
 Their perception is that it was weird, made them feel awkward, and that they didn’t like it at all.

 How do you want your customers to feel when they leave your business?
 Respected, happy and satisfied, having enjoyed their experience.
 Or will you risk their last memory being the person that called them a fake platitude and made them feel a little bit foolish?
-Honestly, if it’s an older female customer, it will almost certainly be discussed at her next catch-up coffee with her best friend.
+And honestly, if it’s an older female customer that you’re using this on, it will almost certainly be discussed at her next catch-up coffee with her best friends.

 The problem is, if they don’t like it then the first you will ever know about it is that they don’t come back because they’re probably far too polite to tell you when they’re in your store.